-The Centre for Financial and Corporate Integrity (CFCI) was established in 2017 to bring a unique interdisciplinary approach exploring the complex interrelationships between economics, finance, accounting and law that together inform transformative issues and events facing global corporations and how these affect relevant stakeholders in terms of social, economic and environmental welfare and sustainability.
+The Centre for Financial and Corporate Integrity (CFCI) aims to create an awareness and understanding of the complex interrelationships between economics, finance, accounting and law that, together, play a crucial role in informing transformative issues and events facing global corporations, such as corporate scandals, global financial crises, economic instability and inequality in welfare allocation.

 Through research, our centre has the tall, but important ambition of inciting integrity and ethos in modern business.

 Our research is focussed within three core themes which informed our research clusters; Law, Risk and Compliance (LRC), Finance and Governance (FG) and Applied Economic Analysis and Policy (AEAP).